 Meg Bartelt, CFP®, MSFP is the founder of Flow Financial Planning and one of our newly minted RightCapital Brand Ambassadors.
 She is a fee-only, virtual financial planner dedicated to helping women in tech cultivate financial strength and connect to a larger professional support network.
-She recently shared some insight as to how she runs her practice and here's what she had to say.
+She recently shared some insights as to how she runs her practice and here's what she had to say.

 What planning services do you provide?